Jim Duggan: Personal life

 In November 2013, Duggan started an IndieGoGo campaign to cover the cost repairing his torn rotator cuff.
-Funding closed December 2013 and raised $10,396; well over the goal of $6,500.
+Funding closed December 2013 and raised $10,396, well over the goal of $6,500.

-In 2018, Duggan was admitted into the ICU and underwent a heart procedure for atrial fibrillation.
-In 2019, Duggan had a pair of heart surgeries for what was described as a serious infection.
-On October 20, 2021, he was rushed to the hospital for emergency surgery.
-The nature of the surgery is unknown however his wife posted on Facebook “Back where we don't want to be.
+In 2018, Duggan was admitted into the intensive care unit for a heart procedure to treat atrial fibrillation.
+In 2019, he had a pair of heart surgeries to fight infection.
+On October 20, 2021, his wife posted on Facebook: "Back where we don't want to be.
 Please pray for Jim and his doctors as he has emergency surgery this morning.
-Thank you, Debra.”
+Thank you, Debra."
 On October 28, 2021, Duggan announced via Instagram a week later that he was diagnosed with prostate cancer and had been living with it for a couple of months.
 This led to another surgery on October 29, 2021.
 "Jim's surgery went as planned.
 He is resting comfortably now.
 Thank you for your prayers, good vibes and well wishes.
 Please continue them as he continues to heal" his wife said.
 On December 8, 2021, Duggan announced in a video uploaded to his Twitter account that he was cancer-free.
-On May 15, 2022, Duggan posted a video on his Facebook page to announce that his cancer treatment was not over and he would need hormone shots and radiation treatment for the next 8 weeks, 5 days a week.
-Duggan said the doctors are very optimistic that they caught it early.
+On May 15, 2022, he announced in a Facebook video that his cancer treatment continued, he would need hormone shots and radiation treatment for the next eight weeks, five days a week, and that doctors were optimistic about catching it early.

 In December 2022, Duggan said he detained a home invader at gunpoint at his house in Kershaw County, South Carolina.